 To save your time and make you enjoy the holiday season we decided to pair must-have products on Christmas.

 Uszka, "little ears" in Polish, are handmade small dumplings usually filled with mushroom, sauerkraut and mushroom or meat.
-They are usually served with borscht, though they can be eaten alone.
+They are usually served with barszcz, though they can be eaten alone.

-Uszka: Enriched wheat flour (wheat flour, malted barley flour, niacin, iron, thiamin mononitrate, riboflavin, folic acid), fresh mushrooms, water, onions soybean oil, liquid whole eggs, egg whites, craker meal (wheay flour), salt, garlic, pepper, rice flour.
+Uszka: Enriched wheat flour (wheat flour, malted barley flour, niacin, iron, thiamin mononitrate, riboflavin, folic acid), fresh mushrooms, water, onions, soybean oil, liquid whole eggs, egg whites, cracker meal (wheat flour), salt, garlic, pepper, rice flour.

-Red Borscht: Water, Beets, Vegetable Broth, Salt, Pepper
+Red Barszcz: Water, Beets, Vegetable Broth, Salt, Pepper

 Uszka: For Best Quality, quicker prep time and a classic taste, heat 3-4 qtrs. of water in a pot and bring to a slow boil.
 Add a tsp. of salt for taste.
 Place frozen uszka in boiling water and cook uncovered for 2 to 3 minutes or until they rise to the top.
 Stir occasionally and drain thoroughly once done.
 Do not overcook.